An obscure Taoist text explained the logic behind sitting still

-Yet from reading about kundalini experiences I knew that the practice could trigger something greater: a shift in consciousness so profound it's regarded as a 4th perceptual state—but how?
+Yet from reading kundalini experiences I knew that the practice could trigger something much greater: a shift in consciousness so profound it's regarded as a 4th perceptual state—but how?
 For some reason the answer always seemed to be: "Magic!"

 AN OBSCURE TEXT